Popular keywords

 Written by

-Writer Editor
+Content Writer

 You might have often heard your mother asking you to get some ‘beauty sleep’ right before a wedding or an event.
 The term beauty sleep goes back to our grandparents’ old times and offers ample skin and body healing effects.
 How does beauty sleep work?
 When we sleep, our body’s stress hormone, namely ‘Cortisol’ lessens, simultaneously raising the sleep hormone, namely, ‘Melatonin.’
-This whole mechanism gifts our bodies with a comprehensive repair process.
+This whole mechanism gives our bodies a comprehensive repair process.
 Need an explanation with no-frills?
 Beauty sleep or nighttime sleep allows our skin to restore all the goodness ripped during the hectic daytime schedule.

 Interested in knowing how to get lustrous hair, glowy skin, and a healthy body?
-Keep on reading everything about the benefits of beauty sleep.
+Keep on reading everything about the benefits of beauty sleep

 What Is Beauty Sleep?